Workday/vizzy/README.md

 - A persistent volume (PVC - on the main host machine) which is mounted on every pod.
 All pods read and write images with this volume so as a user, no matter which of the 5 pods you connect to, images will all be loaded correctly.
 - A single Postgres database shared for all pods.

+If deployed on AWS, you can use [Amazon RDS] (https://aws.amazon.com/rds/postgresql/) for the database pod.

+Once deployed, you can start adding Vizzy to your continuous integration builds.

 ## Add Upload Step to Continuous Integration Builds